forseti-security/terraform-google-forseti/examples/upgrade_forseti_with_v5.0/tutorial.md

 [email](mailto:discuss@forsetisecurity.org) or on
 [Slack](https://forsetisecurity.slack.com/join/shared_invite/enQtNDIyMzg4Nzg1NjcxLTM1NTUzZmM2ODVmNzE5MWEwYzAwNjUxMjVkZjhmYWZiOGZjMjY3ZjllNDlkYjk1OGU4MTVhZGM4NzgyZjZhNTE).

+## Terraform Plan
+It is strongly recommend to execute `terraform plan` before `terraform apply`.
+This will provide you an opportunity to review changes Terraform is planning to make to your deployment.

 ```sh
 terraform plan
 ```

 ### Terraform Changes

 Because there is not an exact mapping between the deprecated Python